 On the actual day that you are going to be moving, if you don’t know how things would turn out before the end of the day, it would be best for you to rent a place to stay.
 This is particularly important for long-distance moves.
 While you wait for your things to arrive at your home, you can rent a hotel where you and your dog can stay.
 Keeping your dog nearby means a lot both to you and the dog itself.
 They feel safer seeing you around; they might even think it’s one of those regular trips you’re taking them on.

-Now, the big deal about renting a place is that you must do in on time.
+Now, the big deal about renting a place is that you must do it on time.
 You must also try as much as possible to check if pets are allowed where you are renting.
-Once you have gotten all things in pace, it is safe for you to stay overnight at the hotel, condo or air bnb.
+Once you have gotten all things in place, it is safe for you to stay overnight at the hotel, condo, or air BnB.
 Check how secure the place is.
-Make sure you close all windows, holes and any potential threat you can find.
+Make sure you close all windows, holes, and any potential threat you can find.
 It will be very sad for you to lose your dog on the day you move.

 Remember that dogs are intelligent creatures; you need to treat them so.
 If you need to move your dogs after the entire moving process has been completed, it is a smart idea to choose to move them with you inside your car.
 Most moving companies will advise you to take your dog with you in your car because it makes them feel a lot safer and calm.
 There have been reports of dogs that suddenly turned aggressive and wild when they were placed in the moving trucks.